kieran-mackle/AutoTrader/docs/source/core/AutoTrader.md

 (autotrader-docs)=
 # AutoTrader

 AutoTrader is the main module where you will run things from.

-`autotrader.autotrader`

-This page documents the methods of autotrader.py, the main executable in the software.
-It coordinates all workflows and processes from the [configuration options](autotrader-run-config) and configuration files.
-A [strategy configuration](strategy-config) file is always required to run AutoTrader, as it dictates the technical analysis to be performed on the price data.
-The way the strategy is used will depend on the [mode of operation](autotrader-modes-of-operation) being used.
-After configuring the run settings of AutoTrader, the `run` method is used to proceed with the code.
+It is a class object, so you begin by creating an instance of AutoTrader.
+You can then configure the settings, add a strategy, add data, and finally, run it to begin trading.

 (autotrader-modes-of-operation)=
 ## Modes of Operation
-AutoTrader has three modes of operation:
+Although the strategies and trading bots are not aware of it, AutoTrader has three modes of operation:
   1. Livetrade mode
   2. Backtest mode
   3. Scan mode